nielskee/draft-articles/TechnicalHiringPart2.md

 to focus on in the reviews.

-When you've made your decision, feed the candidate's solution forward into the live technical interview - it can make a great discussion point.
+When you've made your decision, feed the candidate's solution forward into the live technical interview - it can make a very useful discussion point, and gives the candidate a sense that their efforts were valued.

 ## "Aptitude" tests